NexPlayer/NexPlayer_Unreal_Plugin/README.md

  <img  src="Source/Gifs/Edited Fortnite GIF.gif" width="80%" height="80%" alt="Cube Demo" align="center"></img>
 </p>

-NexPlayer™ for Unreal Engine is a cross-platform video streaming player that supports **HLS & DASH streaming** on **Android** and **Windows**.
+NexPlayer™ for Unreal Engine is a video streaming plugin that enables **HLS & DASH streaming** on **Android** and **Windows** Unreal apps.
-NexPlayer will be available for **more platforms** soon!
+NexPlayer will be available for **more platforms** soon, stay tuned.

-This repository contains the NexPlayer™ for Unreal Engine video streaming player's feature list, as well as an installation guide.
-If you want to try a demo, please contact us on our [website](https://nexplayersdk.com/unreal-player-sdk/).
+This repository contains the NexPlayer™ for Unreal feature list as well as an installation guide.
+If you want to try a demo and see the full documentation, please contact us at our [website](https://nexplayersdk.com/unreal-player-sdk/).

 Supported **UNREAL ENGINE VERSIONS:** 4.22, 4.23, 4.24, 4.25, 4.26, 4.27